 This internationally recognized department offers both undergraduate and graduate degree programs.
 Our undergraduate majors choose from five areas of emphasis: general communication, interpersonal communication, organizational communication, persuasive communication, and teacher certification in communication studies.
 The department also offers undergraduate minors focusing on general communication, health communication, leadership, and political communication.
 Our graduate program offers a broad set of courses in six general areas: health communication, instructional communication, interpersonal communication, organizational communication, rhetorical studies, and training and development.
 We also offer a Corporate Communication and Training graduate-level certificate program.

-Nineteen full-time faculty members are active in state, regional, and international associations, have active programs of funded research, publish in peer-reviewed journals, and win numerous awards for teaching excellence.
+Nineteen full-time faculty members are active in national and international associations, publish in peer-reviewed journals, and win numerous awards for teaching excellence.
 Our graduate program is rated as one of the top communication M.A. programs in the nation, and our Basic Communication Course, Communication 1310, was named a Program of Excellence by the National Communication Association.